wcx0206/astro-dracula-blog/src/content/posts/my-gdb-cheat-sheet.md

 ---
-title: My GDB Cheat Sheet
-tags:
-  - GDB
-  - GNU Debugger
-  - Cheat Sheet
+abbrlink: e87455d1
 categories:
 - CS
 - Tools
-abbrlink: e87455d1
 date: 2024-03-09 14:16:24
+tags:
+- c
+- cpp
+- tool
+- gdb
+- debugging
+title: My GDB Cheat Sheet
 ---

 The GNU debugger is a powerful tool for the debugging of (mainly) C/C++ programs.
 In this post I document the common operations of gdb and some useful learning resources.